This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 The one exception was its performance with our own custom ransomware.
 Bitdefender Antivirus Plus detected and blocked this from its behavior alone; Bitdefender Antivirus Free wasn't smart enough to do that, and our ransomware simulator was able to encrypt thousands of files.
 This suggests that although the free edition will block known ransomware, it might not be as effective in protecting you from brand new threats.

 Put it all together and Bitdefender Antivirus Free Edition is a capable antivirus offering which is good enough to outperform some of the commercial competition.
-But it doesn't quite match the protection of the paid versions, and we would recommend upgrading to one of those, if you can.
+But it doesn't match the protection of the paid versions, and we would recommend upgrading to one of those, if you can.

 - Want to compare Bitdefender to its rivals?
 Check out our best antivirus guide